Idaho is using your tax dollars to kill wolves.

 The current representative of the public, Stephen McGrath, is an Agriculture Law Attorney.
 Richard Savage represents the livestock industry, and Butch Suor represents sportsmen’s interests.
 Prior to Suor, the sportsmen’s representative was Tony McDermott.
 McDermott was the first appointee to that post in 2014, and despite a two-year term for his position, he held the post until early 2021.

 Tony McDermott was a former IDFG commissioner known for his hand in shaping the department’s wolf-reduction policies.
-He also was instrumental in the formation of a group that pays a bounty, which they refer to as a reimbursement, of up to $1,000 per trapped wolf and $500 per hunted wolf in Idaho.
-In 2012, while he was a commissioner at IDFG, he misrepresented wolf numbers, asserting that there were 1,200-1,600 wolves in Idaho.
+He also was instrumental in the formation of a group that pays a bounty for dead wolves, which they refer to as expense reimbursement, of up to $2,500 per wolf in Idaho.
+The Wolf Depredation Control Board allocated $200,000 to this organization in 2021 as part of a cooperative agreement to kill more wolves.
+In 2012, while McDermott was a commissioner at IDFG, he misrepresented wolf numbers, asserting that there were 1,200-1,600 wolves in Idaho.
 The commission would have been well aware that the Department’s latest annual count was only 746 wolves and, at that time, the population was declining.

 “Our deer, moose and elk are Idaho’s livestock… They should be protected,” said McDermott in an interview while serving on the IDFG commission.
 As evidenced by their policies, this is the underlying perspective of the IDFG commission as a whole, that wolves should be killed so that more elk and deer can be provided for hunters to shoot, despite the fact that IDFG records indicate that the elk population is robust and near a record high.